kd303/trnsfrmr_pytrch_end_p1/pytorch_intro/readme.md

 ## Loss function selection and Why

-following are different attempts made for choosing the Loss function:
+Following are different attempts made for choosing the Loss function:

+Idea was to take the average loss or weighted loss since the problem clearly states the accuracy of predicting sum is not as important as digits.
+So weighted loss will should have minimal impact on overall learning (ideally not consider at all?! :) )

 1. Cross Entropy for DigitRecognition & Random Sum - simple sum
 2. Cross Entropy for DigitRecognition & Random Sum - Weighted Sum, tried with different values (70-30), (90-10) weightages for digits and sums, this does change/reduce loss greatly